kheller18/data-structures-algorithms/questions/dataStructures.md

     + Array data structures are commonly used in databases and other computer systems to store large amounts of data efficiently.
 They are also useful for storing information that is frequently accessed, such as large amounts of text or images.

 15. Elaborate on different types of array data structure
-    + `One-dimensional array`: A one-dimensional array stores its elements in contiguous memory locations, accessing them using a single index value.
+    + `One-dimensional array`: stores its elements in contiguous memory locations, accessing them using a single index value.
 It is a linear data structure holding all the elements in a sequence.
       ![one dimensional array](../images/data-structures/1d_array.png)
-    + `Two-dimensional array`: A two-dimensional array is a tabular array that includes rows and columns and stores data.
+    + `Two-dimensional array`: a tabular array that includes rows and columns and stores data.
 An M × N two-dimensional array is created by grouping M rows and N columns into N columns and rows.
       ![two dimensional array](../images/data-structures/2d_array.png)
-    + `Three-dimensional array`: A three-dimensional array is a grid that has rows, columns, and depth as a third dimension.
+    + `Three-dimensional array`: a grid that has rows, columns, and depth as a third dimension.
 It comprises a cube with rows, columns, and depth as a third dimension.
 The three-dimensional array has three subscripts for a position in a particular row, column, and depth.
 Depth (dimension or layer) is the first index, row index is the second index, and column index is the third index.
       ![three dimensional array](../images/data-structures/3d_array.png)

 16. What is a linked list data structure?
 What are the applications for the Linked list?